 Ready to learn more about traveling Costa Rica with kids?
-Read on for our ultimate family travel guide.
+Read on for our ultimate travel guide.

-Warm temperatures year-round and plenty of sunshine make Costa Rica the ideal spot for your next family vacation.
+Warm temperatures year-round and plenty of sunshine make Costa Rica the ideal spot for your next family trip.
 This also means an abundance of local produce including bananas, plantains, mangos, and avocados and a wealth of natural scenery and wildlife.
 A birdwatcher’s dream, Costa Rica also boasts excellent turtle watching, and don’t be surprised to catch glimpses of howler monkeys, sloths, and more in the nation’s pristine rainforest settings.

 - Costa Rica Family Vacation: The Best Places to Visit with Kids

 - Costa Rica with Kids: Arenal Volcano National Park & La Fortuna

 - Costa Rica Family Adventure: Manuel Antonio National Park

 - Costa Rica for Kids: 3 Books Your Kids Will Adore

 - 8 Interesting Facts About Costa Rica

 - Authentic Costa Rica: A Family Homestay Experience

 Dry Season: December through April.
 The Caribbean side also experiences a dry period from September through October.